gantry/docs/pages/02.gantry4/03.customize/01.adding-module-positions/docs.md

 {% endset %}
 {{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

+>>>>> NOTE: The term **Module** in Joomla and **Widget** in WordPress mean essentially the same thing.
+They are blocks of data which can be placed throughout your site.
+For the purpose of simplifying this guide, consider the terms interchangeable, except when used to describe specific file names or functions.

 Step 1: Getting Ready
 ---------------------
 Determine the position name and location on your template where you would like your new "row module" position to appear.
 In our example we will use "example."